Queenie-abosede/Skills-To-Career-Mentorship/Telecoms Customer Churn Report.md

 3. Slicers	Enabling interactive filtering by Customer Status
 4. Charts & Graphs	Visual representation of trends and Patterns

-## Data Cleaning and transformation
+## Data Cleaning and Transformation
 -	Categorical Inputation (Non-Churned Customers): Null entries within the Churn Category were replaced with “Customers” since their status was *stayed and joined* which means they are still existing customers, and Churn Reason columns were replaced with the descriptive value *"N/A"*.
 This decision reflects the business logic that an empty value in these specific fields signifies the customer is still active.
 Some null values were found in other services columns that were replaced with *"unverified"* because they were a boolean response of *"yes or no"*.
 -	Numerical Imputation (Zero Replacement): Null values in quantitative fields, such as *Avg Monthly GB Download*, were replaced with 0.
 -	Created calculated fields: Generated churn flags, tenure segments, and revenue categories.